-The LTI includes:

-- a broad-based employee share plan with 590 employees participating as at 31 July 2020 via 1,343,596 shares on allocation of which 54.30% remain unvested (and 45.70% vested).
-In addition, 24,350 shares in the plan were forfeited during the year to 31 July 2020; and - an Executive Rights Plan with 22 employees participating as at 31 July 2020 via 203,545 rights on allocation of which 84.98% remain unvested (and 15.02% vested).
-No rights were forfeited during the year to 31 July 2020.
+What is the LTI?
+The Group operates an LTI Plan through the Brickworks Deferred Employee Share Plan and Executive Rights Plan in which employees receive Brickworks Limited shares or performance rights.
+No consideration is payable by participants for shares or performance rights under the terms of the plan.
+What is the scope of the LTI?
+The LTI includes: a broad-based employee share plan with 579 employees participating as at 31 July 2022 via 1,082,233 shares on allocation of which 31.17% remain unvested (and 68.83% vested).
+In addition, 37,258 shares in the plan were forfeited during the year to 31 July 2022; and an Executive Rights Plan with 32 participants as at 31 July 2022 via 545,064 rights on allocation of which 73.44% remain unvested (and 26.56% vested).
+0 rights were forfeited during the year to 31 July 2022.